Stella Soomlais: Crafting timeless designs in an age of rapid innovation

 Currently, we are remodelling the "Go To The Market & Buy Some Apples" bag due to its high price of production and unsustainable technological solution.
 But we're busy bringing it back because our clients loved it.
 It was recently also referred to in a new children's book, so for me, it's unthinkable that it's not on sale anymore.

-Is leather as a material still being innovated?
-I mean, it is probably one of the oldest fashion materials out there.
+Voog: Is leather still being innovated?
+It is probably one of the oldest fashion materials.

-Oh, yes, there's a lot of innovation going on with the material.
+: Oh, yes, there's a lot of innovation going on with the material.
 For instance, there are lots of new ways for the surface treatment or coating.
-I think it's cool if these methods are used to treat the split leather (lower layers cut from leather) but I consider it wrong and unnecessary to treat the beautiful and natural outside (the grain side).
-It all has to do with the fact that typical marks of wear and tear are not considered aesthetical from the marketing perspective which I find sad.
+I think it's cool if these methods are used to treat split leather (lower layers cut from leather), but I consider it wrong and unnecessary to treat the beautiful and natural outside (the grain side).
+It all has to do with the fact that typical marks of wear and tear are not considered aesthetic from the marketing perspective, which I find sad.

 Leather is the favourite material and source of inspiration for Stella

-Is it possible that we're going to see accessories under Stella Soomlais brand that are made of some other material than leather?
+Voog: Will accessories under the Stella Soomlais brand be made of a material other than leather?

-I'm not saying that I won't be working with some other material one day, but currently, I have still a lot to learn about working with leather.
+: I'm not saying that I won't be working with some other material one day, but I still have a lot to learn about working with leather.
 This whole issue of how to use 100% of the material is only starting to unravel before me.
-It's about good design, proper treatment and also sustainable ways of production.
+It's about good design, proper treatment, and sustainable ways of production.

 A piece of leather has come a long way before arriving at my table.
-It's a controversial, expensive and valuable material.
-I feel that as a designer, entrepreneur and citizen, I must give everything to find ways to utilise its value and potential fully.
+It's a controversial, expensive, and valuable material.
+As a designer, entrepreneur, and citizen, I feel that I must give everything to find ways to fully exploit its value and potential.

-I noticed on social media that you were recently looking for people to try out your new exciting business concept — handbag rental service.
+Voog: I noticed on social media that you were recently looking for people to try out your new, exciting business concept — a handbag rental service.
 Can you tell me more about it?
 How is the experiment going?

-Our idea is to use the material to its fullest.
-Developing the new service means that we also need to alter the product so that it could be taken care of more easily and it would be easier to fully reuse the material later, to make products out of "old" leather.
+: Our idea is to use the material to the fullest.
+Developing the new service means that we also need to alter the product so that it can be taken care of more easily.
+It would be easier to fully reuse the material later to make products out of "old" leather.

 For a client, it means a smaller one-time commitment regarding money.
 Also, the bag is always in top-notch condition because treatment is included in the service.